-Within Australia there are many laws which control the way we (as individuals, groups or organisations) act during our daily lives whether at home, at work, on the road or at play.
-We are expected to abide by these laws and if we do not then we may be penalised.
-In a court of law ignorance of those laws is not accepted as an excuse.
+Within Australia, there are many laws that control the way we (as individuals, groups or organisations) act during our daily lives, whether at home, at work, on the road or at play.
+We are expected to abide by these laws, and if we do not, then we may be penalised.
+In a court of law, ignorance of those laws is not accepted as an excuse.

-This applies to the way persons or organisations conduct themselves in the workplace and to this end Governments have enacted or supported laws intended to both prevent injury or illness at the workplace and compensate those who have suffered such injuries or illnesses.
+This applies to the way persons or organisations conduct themselves in the workplace, and to this end, Governments have enacted or supported laws intended to both prevent injury or illness at the workplace and compensate those who have suffered such injuries or illnesses.
 The following table provides examples of those laws which affect health and safety.

-Prevention Compensation Coal Mining Safety & Health Act 1999 & Regulation 2017 (Qld) Common Law Judgements Worker's Compensation Payments Mining & Quarrying Safety & Health Act 1999 & Regulation 2017 (Qld) Petroleum and Gas (Production and Safety) Act 2004 (Qld) & Regulation 2004 (Qld) Work Health and Safety Act 2011 (Qld) and Regulation 2011 (Qld) Electrical Safety Act 2002 (Qld) and Regulation 2013 (Qld) Radiation Safety Act 1999 (Qld) and Regulation 2010 (Qld)
+Prevention Compensation Coal Mining Safety & Health Act 1999 & Regulation 2017 (Qld) Compensation Payments Workers Compensation and Rehabilitation Act 2003 (Qld) Mining & Quarrying Safety & Health Act 1999 & Regulation 2017 (Qld) Petroleum and Gas (Production and Safety) Act 2004 (Qld) & Regulation 2004 (Qld) Work Health and Safety Act 2011 (Qld) and Regulation 2011 (Qld) Electrical Safety Act 2002 (Qld) and Regulation 2013 (Qld) Radiation Safety Act 1999 (Qld) and Regulation 2010 (Qld)